-IFRS 17 Insurance Contracts
+(e) IFRS 17 Insurance Contracts

+IFRS 17 applies to all types of insurance contracts (i.e., life, non-life, direct insurance, and reinsurance), regardless of the issuing entities, as well as to certain guarantees and financial instruments.

+(i) Key Requirements

-In May 2017, the IASB issued IFRS 17 Insurance Contracts (IFRS 17), a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
-Once effective, IFRS 17 will replace IFRS 4 Insurance Contracts (IFRS 4) which was issued in 2005.
-IFRS 17 applies to all types of insurance contracts (i.e., life, non-life, direct insurance and re-insurance), regardless of the type of entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
-A few scope exceptions will apply the overall objective of IFRS 17 is to provide an accounting model for insurance contracts that is more useful and consistent for insurans.
-In contrast to the requirements in IFRS 4, which are largely based on grandfathering previous local accounting policies, IFRS 17 provides a comprehensive model for insurance contracts, covering all relevant accounting aspects.
+The overall objective of IFRS 17 is to provide an accounting model for insurance contracts that is more useful and consistent than IFRS 4.
+IFRS 17 provides a broad model for insurance contracts covering all relevant accounting areas.
 The core of IFRS 17 is the general model, supplemented by:

-- .
-A specific adaptation for contracts with direct participation features (the variable fee approach) - .
-A simplified approach (the premium allocation approach) mainly for short-duration contracts
+- a) Accounting for contracts with direct participation features (the variable fee approach) - b) Accounting for short-duration contracts (premium allocation approach